Horikitasaku/Horikitasaku.github.io/content/en/posts/icecube.md

 ---
 title: IceCube - Neutrinos in Deep Ice
 description: The top 3% of all participating teams globally.
 First Silver Medal.
+My story in the competition.
 toc: true
 authors:
   - Horikita Saku